-Article 47 Oath or Solemn Declaration by Witnesses and Expert Witnesses
+Article 47.
+Oath or Solemn Declaration by Witnesses and Expert Witnesses

-1. After his identity has been established and before giving evidence, every witness shall take an oath or make a solemn declaration as follows:

-"I swear" -- or "I solemnly declare" -- "upon my honor and conscience that I will speak the truth, the whole truth and nothing but the truth."

-2. After his identity has been established and before performing his task, every expert witness shall take an oath or make a solemn declaration as follows:

-"I swear" -- or "I solemnly declare" -- "that I will discharge my duty as an expert witness honorably and conscientiously."

-3. The oath shall be taken, or the declaration made, before the Court or President or any of the judges so delegated by the Court.
+- 1. After his identity has been established and before giving evidence, every witness shall take an oath or make a solemn declaration in which he shall state that he will speak the truth, the whole truth and nothing but the truth. - 2.
+After his identity has been established and before performing his task, every expert witness shall take an oath or make a solemn declaration in which he shall state that he will discharge his duties honorably and conscientiously. - 3.
+The oath shall be taken, or the declaration made, before the Court or the President or any of the judges so delegated by the Court.

-Article 48 Objections to Witnesses
+Article 48.
+Objections to Witnesses

-- 1. The interested party may object to a witness before he testifies. - 2.
+- 1. Any party may object to a witness before he testifies. - 2.
 If the Court considers it necessary, it may nevertheless hear, for purposes of information, a person who is not qualified to be heard as a witness. - 3.
-The Court shall assess the value of the testimony and of the objections by the parties.
+The Court shall assess the value of the testimony and of the objections made by the parties.

-Article 49 Objections to an Expert Witness
+Article 49.
+Objections to Expert Witnesses

 - 1. The grounds for disqualification applicable to judges under Article 19(1) of the Statute shall also apply to expert witnesses. - 2.
-Objections shall be presented within fifteen days of notification of the appointment of the expert witness. - 3.
+Objections shall be presented within 15 days of notification of the appointment of the expert witness. - 3.
 If the expert witness who has been challenged contests the ground invoked against him, the Court shall rule on the matter.
 However, when the Court is not in session, the President may, after consultation with the Permanent Commission, order the evidence to be presented.
 The Court shall be informed thereof and shall rule on the value of the evidence. - 4.
 Should it become necessary to appoint a new expert witness, the Court shall rule on the matter.
 Nevertheless, if the evidence needs to be heard as a matter of urgency, the President, after consultation with the Permanent Commission, shall make the appointment and inform the Court accordingly.
 The Court shall rule on the value of the evidence.

-Article 50 Protection of Witnesses and Expert Witnesses
+Article 50.
+Protection of Witnesses and Expert Witnesses

-States may neither nor institute proceedings against witnesses or expert witnesses nor bring illicit pressure to bear on them or on their families on account of declarations or opinions they have delivered before the Court.
+States may neither institute proceedings against witnesses or expert witnesses nor bring illicit pressure to bear on them or on their families on account of declarations or opinions they have delivered before the Court.

-Article 51 Failure to Appear or False Evidence
+Article 51.
+Failure to Appear or False Evidence

-The Court may request that the States apply the sanctions provided in their domestic legislation against persons who, without good reason, fail to appear or refuse to give evidence or who, in the opinion of the Court, have violated their oath.
+The Court shall inform the States when those persons summoned to appear or declare, fail to appear or refuse to give evidence without good reason, or when, in the opinion of the Court, they have violated their oath or solemn declaration, so that the appropriate action may be taken under the relevant domestic legislation.